Finely, Beautifully-Colored Example of Blaeu's Map of Africa

 Publication and states

-This is a third state of Blaeu’s significant map.
+This is a second state of Blaeu’s significant map.
 The first state, published in 1617, included the author’s name as Guil.
 Janssonio.
 On the second state, it has been changed to Guiljelmo Blaeuw.
 The second state was issued separately from 1621, then it was included in the Atlantis Appendix from 1630.
 Joan Blaeu also included it in his famous Atlas Maior.

 A Spanish edition of the Atlas Maior, including this map, was in the process of being printed when the Blaeu workshop burned in 1672.
 The Africa copperplate is not thought to have survived the fire.

 Additionally, there is a second state variant, which lacks the decorative borders, and a third state dating from ca. 1647 with significant re-engraving.
+This third state is the most common, while a second state like the present example is rarer.

 The map gave rise to numerous imitators, including works by Jaillot, Danckerts, Valk, Jodocus Hondius, and Visscher.
 It was the most influential depiction of the continent in the seventeenth century and would be the cornerstone of a collection of African maps.